 It will automatically format is an H2 heading.
 But if you want it to be an H3 heading, highlight it again and then click the H2 icon in the middle of the toolbar and select H3 instead.

 Heading 1: Your blog post title will be automatically formatted as H1.
 This should be the only H1 heading, do not use any others.

 Headings 2 and 3: H2 and H3 are the ones you should use in your blog posts.
 Use H2 to break your text into sections.
 And if you have subsections, use H3.
-(See what I’ve done in this blog post as an example).
+(See what I've done in this blog post section as an example for your format).

 Headings 4-6: WordPress offers you six headings, but you should really only use the first three.
 Using more than that just makes things complicated and there's really no reason to do it.